talaniz26/Crowdfunding_ETL/README.md

 # Part 1 Python ETL
 Creating the DataFrames from our sources included a Category and Subcategory DataFrame.
 We also created a Campaign DataFrame and Contacts Dataframe.
+The output of those DataFrames will be included in the Resouces Folder.

 # Part 2 SQL ETL
+Creating a Crowdfunding database for each of the output files including an ERD diagram for easy visualization of the Schemas.
+We imported the .csv files into each schema and reviewed the queries located in the SQL_queries.sql file.